South Carolina Prepares: Pandemic Influenza

 The federal government has estimated that 40% of staff within government entities and private sectors may be absent from work for about two weeks during the height of a pandemic.
-Employees may be out of work because they are sick, caring for sick family members or for children who are out of school, or they may be under quarantine.
-Consider the implications of this rate of absenteeism on the ability of businesses and governmental entities, such as public works and fire/police/emergency medical services to continue to provide essential services.
+Employees may be out of work because they are sick, or caring for sick family members or for children who are out of school.
+Consider the implications of this rate of absenteeism on the ability of businesses and governmental entities, such as public works and emergency services to continue to provide essential services.
 Absenteeism may affect public utilities such as water and electricity, medical care and public health services, education, and care for special needs populations.
-Food supply (as well as other goods) may be affected due to the unavailability of truck drivers to drive for one to two weeks.
+Food supply, as well as other goods, may be affected due to the unavailability of truck drivers to drive for one to two weeks.

-Because of the highly contagious nature of a pandemic, churches may need to provide other means than normal church services to provide spiritual guidance to their congregations.
-Prevention of the close gathering of large groups of people will be one way that the state may attempt to contain the disease.
+Because of the highly contagious nature of a pandemic, churches may need to use other means than normal church services to provide spiritual guidance to their congregations.
+Prevention of the close gathering of large groups of people will be one way to contain the disease.
 The large numbers of deaths will present special challenges to the churches and to the state’s coroners and funeral homes.

 - Regional and local planning summits with follow-on planning meetings to complete local community plans for the counties and major cities and exercise these plans;